bogdandorca/flascri/README.md

 3) Using the command line, go inside the project's folder

-4) Use `npm install` to install the dependencies (this might take a few minutes)

-5) Use `node index.js` to run the script
+4) Use `node index.js` to run the script

-6) You will find the split files inside the _parsedFiles_ folder
+5) You will find the split files inside the _parsedFiles_ folder